Priming bias versus post-treatment bias in experimental designs: Experimental Designs and Causal Quantities of Interest

-Similarly, the measures of the effect modifier can be affected by the experimental design and the administered treatment.
-Let $D_i(t, z)$ be the potential value of the moderator that would be observed for unit $i$ when the treatment is set to $t$ and the variable is measured in design $z$.
-We assume this moderator is binary so that $D_i(t,z) \in \{0, 1\}$, and make a consistency assumption such that $D_i = D_i(T_i, Z_i)$.
-Under the pre-test design, the treatment cannot affect the moderator, so we refer to $D_i(0,0) = D_i(1,0) \equiv D_i(0)$ as the true moderator for unit $i$ at the time of the experiment.
-On the other hand, under the post-test design, it is possible that the treatment affects respondents' moderator, so that $D_i(0, 1) \neq D_i(1, 1)$, which can lead to post-treatment bias.
+Similarly, the measures of the moderator, self-reported land security, can be affected by the when it is measured and the land grievance framing treatment.
+Let $M_i(t, z)$ be the potential value of the moderator that would be observed for unit $i$ when the treatment is set to $t$ and the variable is measured in design $z$.
+Under the pre-test design, the treatment cannot affect the moderator, so we refer to $M_i(0,0) = M_i(1,0) \equiv M^{*}_i$ as the ``true'' moderator for unit $i$.
+On the other hand, under the post-test design, we let $M_{i}(t) \equiv M_{i}(t, 1)$ to be potentially mismeasured proxy for that true moderator.
+Under those designs, the treatment can affect respondents' moderator, so that $M_i(0) \neq M_i(1)$, which can lead to post-treatment bias.